candronikos/haystack/haystack-client/README.md

 # Haystack Client
-Rust implementation of an async haystack client library and CLI tool.
+Rust implementation of an async haystack client library and CLI tool and REPL.

 ## Implemented Ops
 - [x] About